 If you said yes to the second options, you’ll probably be more interested in our broad-based professional degrees, the Master of Public Health (MPH) or the Doctor of Public Health (DrPH).
 If you’re interested in public health practice, but you aren’t ready to take on a full degree program, you should think about one of our graduate certificate programs.

-The UAlbany School of Public Health offers the Master of Science degree in all four academic departments: Biomedical Sciences, Environmental Health Sciences, Epidemiology & Biostatistics, and Health Policy, Management, & Behavior.
+The UAlbany School of Public Health offers the Master of Science degree in three academic departments: Biomedical Sciences, Environmental Health Sciences, and Epidemiology & Biostatistics.
 The MS provides students with a solid grounding in research methods.
 After an MS, many graduates go on to pursue a PhD, or they take positions in scientific labs, in academic research centers, or in health department jobs that require strong research skills.
 Click the department names above to learn about each department’s MS degree program.